Running a successful business is hard on all fronts.

 Hiring the most accoladed consultant

-Certifications, work experience, and past track record are essential when choosing a consultant.
+Certifications, work experience, and past track records are essential when choosing a consultant.

 However, if they earned their “stripes” in a different industry or decade, the consulting engagement may not work.
 You don’t want a consultant who’s forcing you into their “box” without accounting for your business needs and current climate.